SquadFM/Squad-Field-Manual/README.md

 * 203s - M203 grenade launcher is a single-shot 40mm under-barrel grenade launcher designed to attach to a rifle.
 * 2-to-1 advantage - having twice the manpower than the enemy (e.g. on an objective)
 * 2/ic - Second in command
+* 30 Mike - refers to vics with 30 millimeter guns like the BMP-2 and BTR
 * 40 Mike-Mike - An M203 40mm grenade launcher, usually mounted under an M-16 or similar weapon.
 * AA - anti aircraft
 * AAS - Advance and Secure